Congo: Suicide bomber kills several people in attack on bar | DW | 25.12.2021

 "The suicide bomber, prevented by security from gaining access to the bar, packed with clients, activated the bomb at the entrance," said a statement from military officials running the North Kivu.

-The statement blamed the attack on the Allied Democratic Forces (ADF), the deadliest of the militia active in the region.
+The statement blamed the attack on the Allied Democratic Forces (ADF), a group that traces its origins to neighboring Uganda and considered to be the deadliest of the militia active in the region

 At least five people, including the attacker, died in the bomb blast, local officials said.
 Two children were among those killed, according to Mayor Narcisse Muteba.